Endeavour Announces Director Declaration

 DIRECTOR DECLARATION

-London, 18 August 2025 – Endeavour Mining plc (LSE:EDV, TSX:EDV) (“the Company”), announces in accordance with UK Listing Rule 6.4.9R that John Munro, a Non-Executive Director of the Company, has been appointed as an Independent director of Foran Mining Corporation, a company which is listed on the Toronto Stock Exchange (TSX).
+London, 21 August 2025 – Endeavour Mining plc (LSE:EDV, TSX:EDV) (“the Company”), announces in accordance with UK Listing Rule 6.4.9R that Alison Baker, Senior Independent Director of the Company, has been appointed as an Independent Non-Executive director of Central Asia Metals Plc.

 CONTACT INFORMATION